 The buffet had gluten free options at several stations, including the sandwich bar, salad bar, rotisserie bar, and one hot item on the buffet.
 All lunches on the boat were buffet lunches on the Lido Deck, so we had to ask a lot of questions to make sure what we chose was safe to eat.

-- The rotisserie chicken section was gluten fee.
-The chef cuts the chicken for you separately, so they keep it from becoming cross contaminated.
+- The rotisserie chicken section was gluten free.
+The chef cuts the chicken for you separately, so they keep it from becoming cross-contaminated.
 I felt the rotisserie chicken was really good.

 - The pizza counter was open 24 hours a day and had gluten free pizza slices made to order.
 It took about 10 minutes for them to heat up a piece of gluten free pizza.
 Neither of my kids liked the pizza very much.
 The crust was thick and fluffy, like those old school hot lunch pizza squares we had when we were little.

-- The frozen ice cream bar, also open 24 hours a day, was gluten free.
+- The frozen ice cream bar, also opens 24 hours a day, was gluten free.
 One machine had frozen yogurt and the other had ice cream.

 The Gluten Free Dining Room Options